gpicron/xsd2proto/README.md

 XSOM internally uses an URI class, which is copyrighted by Thai Open Source Center (see LICENSE-xsom.2).

-## Contact

-Any feedback will be greatly appreciated, at the GitHub project page (http://github.com/tranchis/xsd2thrift) or at tranchis_-_AT_-_gmail.com.

 ## Contributors (@github.com)

 * tranchis